Middle East 1871 CE

 The vast Mongol empire was divided amongst the descendants of Genghis Khan, and the Middle East fell to a branch which became known as the Il-khans.
 These converted to Islam.
 However, the usual decline set in, and a number of regional states emerged.

+In the 1340s the region was struck by the Black Death.
 In the late 14th century another conqueror from central Asia, Timur, became master of most of the Middle East, with the major exception of Egypt and Syria, still under the Mamluqs.

 Since Timur’s death his empire has shrank back to Iran, and Iraq has fallen to another group from central Asia, the Black Sheep Turks.

 What is happening in Middle East in 1648CE

 Over the past two centuries, most of the Middle East has come under the rule of two major powers.
 The Ottoman empire sent its armies east from Asia Minor to conquer Syria in 1516, Egypt in 1517, western Arabia (the Hejaz and Yemen) in the following years, and Iraq in 1534.
 The Ottomans have brought much needed peace and stability to these countries, and a measure of economic progress.
 To the east has arisen the other major Middle Eastern power, Safavid Iran.
 Under the Safavids, Iran has experienced a period of great cultural achievement, particularly in architecture.